resojmc/Weathernaut/README.md

 # weather-application
-A very simple weather application using the tkinter gui.
+A very simple weather application written in python using the tkinter interface.